-(1) Should any Medical Staff member or Hospital employee who is licensed or certified by the state have any question regarding the clinical competence or authority of a Category II or Category III practitioner, either to act or to issue instructions outside the physical presence of the Supervising Physician in a particular instance, the Medical Staff member or Hospital employee shall have the

-(2) Any question regarding the clinical practice or professional conduct of a Category II or Category III practitioner shall be immediately reported to the Chief of Staff, the Chair of the Centralized Credentials Committee, the relevant department chair, the CMO, or the CEO, who shall undertake such action as may be appropriate under the circumstances.
+- (1) Should any Medical Staff member or Hospital employee who is licensed or certified by the state have any question regarding the clinical competence or authority of a Category II practitioner, either to act or to issue instructions outside the physical presence of the Supervising Physician in a particular instance, the Medical Staff member or Hospital employee shall have the right to require that the Category II practitioner's Supervising Physician validate, either at the time or later, the instructions of the Category II practitioner.
+Any act or instruction of the Category II practitioner shall be delayed until such time as the staff member or Hospital employee can be certain that the act is clearly within the scope of the Category II practitioner's activities as permitted by the Board. - (2) Any question regarding the clinical practice or professional conduct of a Category II practitioner shall be immediately reported to the Chief of Staff, the Chair of the Centralized Credentials Committee, the relevant department chair, the CMO/EPAC, or the CEO, who shall undertake such action as may be appropriate under the circumstances.
 The individual to whom the concern has been reported will also discuss the matter with the Supervising Physician.